 The ZyWALL supports PPPoE (Point-to-Point Protocol over Ethernet).
-PPPoE is an IETF Draft standard (RFC 2516) specifying how a personal computer (PC) interacts with a broadband modem (DSL, cable, wireless, etc.) connection.
+PPPoE is an IETF standard (RFC 2516) specifying how a personal computer (PC) interacts with a broadband modem (DSL, cable, wireless, etc.) connection.
 The PPPoE option is for a dial-up connection using PPPoE.

-For the service provider, PPPoE offers an access and authentication method that works with existing access control systems (for example Radius).
-PPPoE provides a login and authentication method that the existing Microsoft Dial-Up Networking software can activate, and therefore requires no new learning or procedures for Windows users.
+For the service provider, PPPoE offers an access and authentication method that works with existing access control systems (for example RADIUS).